We believe in leadership from within the classroom.

 Teaching is challenging.
 It requires commitment.
 And to learn and grow, teachers need to inquire into their into their own classrooms and practices.
 KSTF programs provide the resources and the professional network for teachers to collaborate so they can develop as leaders.

 KSTF offers three distinct programs for teachers at different stages in their professional development.
 Although the programs are separate, they are fully connected and work together toward our mission of a strong teaching profession.

-As KSTF’s signature program, The Teaching Fellows Program provides STEM teachers with grants, stipends and professional development support for five years.
+As KSTF’s signature program, The Teaching Fellows Program provides science and mathematics teachers with grants, stipends and professional development support for five years.

 Once Teaching Fellows complete the five-year Teaching Fellows Program, they become Senior Fellows.
 Senior Fellows have the opportunity to apply for grants and contribute to the Teaching Fellows Program in other ways.

 RESEARCH & EVALUATION